Editor's note: This story was originally published Dec. 1, 2017. We're bringing it back today in observance of America Recycles Day.

-Americans love their trash -- so much so that they generate more than four pounds of it per day, according to the Environmental Protection Agency.
-That means as much as 254 million tons of trash each year is collected from coast to coast.
+WASHINGTON (CIRCA) - Americans love their trash -- so much so that they generate more than 4 pounds of it per day, according to the Environmental Protection Agency.
+That means as much as 254 million tons of trash each year are collected from coast to coast.

-Compounding the problem is that the United States not only produces the most waste than any other country in the world, but it also has a pretty abysmal recycling rate, standing at about 34 percent.
+Compounding the problem is that the United States not only produces more waste than any other country in the world, but also has a pretty abysmal recycling rate, standing at about 34 percent.

 "One of the reasons for that is yard waste.
 We don't currently have recycling yard waste programs here in the county."

 That essentially forced a shift in behavior.
-Residents would have to divide and comb through their waste more carefully since their trash respectables were not only reduced in size, but their pickup was also a lot less frequent.
+Residents would have to divide and comb through their waste more carefully, since their trash receptacles were not only reduced in size, but their pickup was also a lot less frequent.

 Polacok explained that the program's success depended largely on two parts: reaching out to educate the public about the changes, as well as explaining why the changes were being made.

 "People want to know why and the details.
 Part of my job is making sure that the correct information's out there and that they're trying to stick with it as much as possible."

 For Portlanders, the message that resonated wasn't comparing it to its rival cities, but learning that that food scraps could be used for another public good.

 “One that we honed in on was what it becomes, that it becomes this nutrient-rich fertilizer that is a really health soil amendment for gardens and yards and the farms," she said.

 Nearly 3,000 miles away, McDonald of the Prince William County, Virginia, landfill agrees, saying Americans need to look at their trash in a fresh way.